 Access keys consist of an access key ID and secret access key, which are used to sign programmatic requests that you make to AWS.
 If you don't have access keys, you can create them by using the AWS Management Console.
 We recommend that you use IAM access keys instead of AWS root account access keys.
 IAM lets you securely control access to AWS services and resources in your AWS account.

 To create access keys, you must have permissions to perform the required IAM actions.
-For more information, see Granting IAM User Permission to Manage Password Policy and Credentials in Using IAM.
+For more information, see Granting IAM User Permission to Manage Password Policy and Credentials in IAM User Guide.

 Open the IAM console.